Kid Carbon's steps rang out as he descended through a vertical maze of neon signage.

 She glanced up at the ceiling cameras.

 He tried to nod, but his head was too connected and the gesture dissolved into a rattle of wires.

 She bit down on her lip then breathed deep.
-"Let's do this."

 Tubes hissed and spat around his crown as they suctioned out cerebral fluid, filtered it, fed it back in.